Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Details for unitary encoding with noisy local entanglement generation

 \subsection{Comparison with local imperfect GHZ state}

-We have considered the global sensing strategy with imperfect initial $d$-qubit entanglement across the $d$ sensor nodes, together with imperfect local entanglement generation when extending the $d$-qubit probe state to the $nd$-qubit state.
-If we take into account imperfect local entanglement generation, it is natural to consider that the comparison baseline, the local strategy, will also need to utilize imperfect local entangled probe state.

-We consider a specific local strategy, where each node will utilize $n$-qubit imperfect GHZ state to probe the single local parameter which is encoded through coupling with the $Z$ component of the collective spin.
-In such single-parameter estimation scenario for each node, the QFI be calculated through~\cite{toth2014quantum}:

-where $\lambda_{a0}$ are eigenvalues of local initial probe state $\rho_0=\sum_a\lambda_{a0}|\psi_{a0}\rangle\langle\psi_{a0}|$, and $H=\frac{1}{2}\sum_{i=0}^{n-1}\sigma^{(i)}_z$ is the local generator of the parameter-encoding unitary.
-Similar to the previous twirling argument, here without loss of generality, we consider local initial probe state to be in the form of GHZ-diagonal state.
-Then through analysis that is same to the multiparameter QFIM case, we can arrive at the analytical form of QFI for initial GHZ-state diagonal state which is identical to the QFIM in multiparameter case:
+We consider a specific local sensing strategy, where each node utilizes $n$-qubit imperfect GHZ state to estimate the local parameter.
+In such single-parameter estimation scenario for each node, the QFI be calculated as a special case of the multiparameter formula.
+Similar to the previous twirling argument, without loss of generality, we consider local initial probe state to be in the form of GHZ-diagonal state.
+Then through analysis that is the same as the multiparameter QFIM case, we have the analytical formula of QFI for initial GHZ-state diagonal state $\mathcal{F} = (1-C)n^2$, which corresponds to $d=1$ special case of the multiparameter formula.